-Patrick Geary, Edenbridge Kathy Oesterreich, Edenbridge
+cc: Patrick Geary, Edenbridge Kathy Oesterreich, Edenbridge

-- The floodplain shown in Figure 3.9.5 is the current Flood Insurance Rate Map (FIRM) for this area.
+- 13-1.
+The floodplain shown in Figure 3.9-5 is the current Flood Insurance Rate Map (FIRM) for this area.
 The FEMA floodplain does not follow existing topography in this area.
 This area has not had a detailed floodplain study and is classified as Zone "A", which means the floodplain was developed using approximation methods.
-As part of the final design a detailed floodplain analysis will be completed to ensure the base floodplain elevation is not increased. - Thank you for providing the Hawthorne Mill plant surveys; we have provided this information to project biologists.
+As part of the final design a detailed floodplain analysis will be completed to ensure the base floodplain elevation is not increased. - 13-2.
+Thank you for providing the Hawthorne Mill plant surveys; we have provided this information to project biologists.
 Contra Costa goldfields typically inhabit neutral to alkaline or saline vernal pools and adjacent seasonally moist grassy areas.
 As described in the project's Natural Environment Study, surveys for Contra Costa goldfields were conducted in the study area in May 2000, 2001, 2002, 2005, and 2007.
 Goldfields were identified in 50 seasonal wetlands located in the Walters Road extension segment, east of Walters Road between Air Base Parkway and East Tabor Avenue, and south of Air Base Parkway between Walters Road and Peabody Road.
 The number of Contra Costa goldfields plants observed each survey year varied greatly in some wetlands.
 The final determination on impacts to Contra Costa goldfields has been made during informal consultation with the U.S. Fish and Wildlife

-Service.
-These impacts are summarized in Section 3.15.3.3, Biological Environment, of the Final EIR/EIS.
+Service (USFWS).
+These impacts are summarized in Section 3.15, Biological Environment, of the Final EIS.

 - 13-3.
 Thank you for providing the Hawthorne Mill vernal pool crustacean surveys; this information was reviewed by project biologists.
-The final determination of impacts to vernal pool crustaceans has been made during informal consultation with the U.S. Fish and Wildlife Service.
-These impacts are summarized in Section 3.15.3.3, Biological Environment, of the Final EIR/EIS. - 13-4.
+The final determination of impacts to vernal pool crustaceans has been made during informal consultation with the USFWS.
+These impacts are summarized in Section 3.15, Biological Environment, of the Final EIS. - 13-4.
 Thank you for providing the information from the hydrologic study; this information was reviewed by project biologists.
 While the study indicated that the drainage does not provide hydrologic support for seasonal wetlands on the Hawthorne Mill Site, indirect impacts on seasonal wetlands could occur along other portions of the study area.
-The determination of impacts to seasonal wetlands has been made during informal consultation with the U.S. Fish and Wildlife Service and the Corps.
-These impacts are summarized in Section 3.15.2, Biological Environment, of the Final EIR/EIS. - 13-5.
+The determination of impacts to seasonal wetlands has been made during informal consultation with the USFWS and the Corps.
+These impacts are summarized in Section 3.15, Biological Environment, of the Final EIS. - 13-5.
 Thank you for providing the Hawthorne Mill vernal pool invertebrates surveys; this information was reviewed by project biologists.
-The final determination of impacts to vernal pool invertebrates has been made during informal consultation with the U.S. Fish and Wildlife Service.
-These impacts are summarized in Section 3.15.3.3, Biological Environment, of the Final EIR/EIS. - 13-6.
+The final determination of impacts to vernal pool invertebrates has been made during informal consultation with the USFWS.
+These impacts are summarized in Section 3.15, Biological Environment, of the Final EIS. - 13-6.
 Thank you for your comment. - 13-7.
 Please see response to comment 13.4. - 13-8.
 Thank you for your comment.
-The final determination on appropriate mitigation measures has been made during informal consultation with the U.S. Fish and Wildlife Service and is reflected in the Final EIR/EIS. - 13-9.
-More than one build alternative had potential to affect vernal pools in the project vicinity, and there were other impact issues, such as use of recreational property protected by Section 4(f) of the Department of Transportation Act, potential loss of a large number of jobs, potential loss of homes, and homeland defense concerns, that factored into the selection of the preferred alternative.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.
+The final determination on appropriate mitigation measures has been made during informal consultation with the USFWS and is reflected in the Final EIS. - 13-9.
+More than one build alternative had potential to affect vernal pools in the project vicinity, and there were other impact issues, such as use of recreational property protected by Section 4(f) of the Department of Transportation Act, potential loss of a large number of jobs, potential loss of homes, and homeland defense concerns, that factored into the identification of the preferred alternative.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.